thesky47/Getting-to-Philosophy/README.md

 About Program:
 This program take a wikipedia page link and goes to first link in the main text until it reaches to Philosophy page.
+The program displays title of first link on the page and to the link.
 The Program also shows how many jumbs needed to reach end.